Family reunification with EU citizens

 When does the right of residence remain after the divorce?

-the marriage lasted for at least three years , of which at least one year was in Germany, before the divorce proceedings were initiated or
+the marriage lasted at least three years , of which at least one year was in Germany, before the divorce proceedings were initiated or

 there is particular hardship , e.g. due to domestic violence or other serious personal circumstances.